 Who We Are

-DataStream is led nationally by The Gordon Foundation and delivered in collaboration with regional monitoring networks.
-Atlantic DataStream activities are coordinated locally by the Atlantic Water Network (formerly CBEMN) out of St. Mary’s University.
+DataStream Initiative is a registered Canadian charity dedicated to advancing freshwater protection through open data flows.
+The online DataStream hubs improve access to water quality data in Canada and are delivered in collaboration with regional monitoring networks.
+Atlantic DataStream activities are coordinated locally by the Atlantic Water Network.

-Support for the incorporation of blockchain technology into DataStream is powered by RBC and rolled out in communities in collaboration with WWF-Canada.
+Support for the incorporation of blockchain technology into DataStream is powered by RBC.
 This technology improves data security, tracking and transparency on DataStream.
 This collaboration showcases how blockchain, open data and citizen science can be used to create a culture of evidence-based decision making to ensure freshwater health.

 RBC Foundation supports a broad range of community initiatives through donations, sponsorships, community investments and employee volunteer activities.
-Learn more at www.rbc.com/community-sustainability
+Learn more about the RBC Foundation at www.rbc.com/community-sustainability

 Evolution and Growth

 DataStream was first piloted in the Mackenzie Basin through a unique collaboration between The Gordon Foundation and the Government of the Northwest Territories, Mackenzie DataStream’s Founding Partner.
 Today, Mackenzie DataStream is integral to the delivery of the Northwest Territories Water Strategy.
-The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada and the Lake Winnipeg Basin.
+The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada, the Lake Winnipeg Basin and the Great Lakes and Saint Lawrence region.

 Senior Software Developer